kafkas/firewalk/packages/admin/docs/API.md

 ([Migrator](#Migrator)) A batch migrator object.

-## createTraverser
+## createFastTraverser (coming in the next release)

-Creates a traverser object that facilitates Firestore collection traversals.
-When traversing the collection, this traverser invokes a specified async callback for each batch of document snapshots and waits for the callback Promise to resolve before moving to the next batch.
+Creates a fast traverser object that facilitates Firestore collection traversals.
+When traversing the collection, this traverser invokes a specified async callback for each batch of document snapshots and immediately moves to the next batch.
+It does not wait for the callback Promise to resolve before moving to the next batch so there is no guarantee that any given batch will finish processing before a later batch.
+This traverser uses more memory but is significantly faster than the default traverser.

 #### Signature

 ```
-createTraverser<T, D>(traversable: Traversable<D>, config?: TraversalConfig): Traverser<D>
+createFastTraverser<T, D>(traversable: Traversable<D>, config?: TraversalConfig): FastTraverser<D>
 ```

 #### Arguments